 LED teeth whitening kits are becoming more popular, and there are many brands to choose from today.
 These kits are also more effective than other at-home whitening solutions (e.g., whitening strips, toothpaste, and mouthwash).

-For example, one study found that using an LED light decreased tooth sensitivity and treatment time by 53 percent compared to those who didn’t use a light (2).
+One study found that using an LED light decreased tooth sensitivity and treatment time by 53 percent compared to those who didn’t use a light (2).
 In the study, both groups used a 35 percent hydrogen peroxide bleaching agent.
 It took the non-light group 135 minutes to reach the desired whiteness.
 The LED light group achieved the same results after only 72 minutes.

 An LED light alone will not change the color of your teeth.
 It helps speed up the whitening process when combined with a tooth-whitening agent.
 When this interaction occurs, the blue LED light penetrates the enamel and lifts stains.